What Is a DEXA Scan?

 Does it matter where I get my DEXA scan?

 Yes.
 DEXA accuracy depends on proper calibration and a stable scanning environment.
-Our scanners are fixed-site, professional-grade systems — not mobile units transported in vans.
+Our scanners are fixed-site, clinical-grade systems — not mobile units transported in vans.
 A stable, properly calibrated machine means more reliable results, especially if you're tracking changes over time.
+We also offer both body composition analysis and clinical osteoporosis screening with independent radiologist interpretation — most providers only offer one or the other.

 What does DEXA stand for?

 Dual-Energy X-ray Absorptiometry.
 You may also see it written as DXA.
-It uses two low-energy x-ray beams at different energy levels to distinguish between fat and lean tissue in your body.
+It uses two low-energy x-ray beams at different energy levels to distinguish between fat, lean tissue, and bone in your body.

 How much radiation does a DEXA scan use?